“The arc of the moral universe is long, but it bends towards justice.” – MLK Jr.

 Demonstrations led by the union throughout the past five days have enjoyed broad support from parents, fellow union workers, and much of the public at large, but their most lasting effect will be the framing of UTLA’s struggle with LAUSD as a matter of ‘the soul of education.’
-I would like to approach the same idea about the essence of education in Los Angeles for future generations by posing the following questions:
+I would like to consider with readers the essence of education in Los Angeles by posing the following questions:

-A stroll down the public memory lane of California’s politics can tell us quite a bit about how we arrived to this juncture.
+A stroll down the public memory lane of California’s politics can tell us quite about how we arrived to this juncture.

 II: Prop 13’s Legacy on Public Education

-California then was also a far whiter place to be, with just over 70% of the state’s population identified as Caucasian.
+California was also a far whiter place to be, with just over 70% of the state’s population identifying as Caucasian.
 Latinos in the state made up just over 18% of the population, while Black, Asian and Native Americans each made up less than ten percent of the pie.

 Public data also show that in 1978, about 55% of California’s 22 million residents were homeowners.
 As of the fourth quarter of 2017, of the roughly 40 million people in California today, the percentage of homeownership is actually the same, with 55% of the state’s current residents being homeowners.
-The rate alone says much about the power dynamics held in the state over the last forty years, but we will look at its effects shortly.
+The rate alone says much about the power dynamics held in the state over the last forty years, but we will look at it later.

 For now, all we need to know is that it’s amid these circumstances in 1978 that along came a figure by the name of Howard Jarvis, a businessman and Republican who described himself as “mad as hell” at property tax rates in California.
 Across a barrage of television ads and interviews in support of the proposition, Jarvis rallied about “a revolution” in California tax laws.

-Essentially, Prop 13 aimed to reduce the amount of property taxes that the state would be allowed to collect from homeowners and ‘commercial property’ owners or corporations by almost 60%.
+Prop 13 was that revolution, drafted to reduce the amount of property taxes that the state would be allowed to collect from homeowners and ‘commercial property’ owners or corporations by almost 60%.